ixkaito/account-kiteretz/wp/wp-content/plugins/siteguard/readme.txt

 [Japanese Page](http://www.jp-secure.com/cont/products/siteguard_wp_plugin/faq.html)

 == Changelog ==
+= 1.3.0 =
+* Add the "Disable XMLRPC" feature
+* In the Login History, add display the login type that indicates whether via login page or xmlrpc
+* Fix that the Fail Once error message to be not the same as the failure
+* Fix that the permission of .htaccess to change from 0644 to 0604
+* Delete the mistaken characters of CAPTCHA
+= 1.2.5 =
+* In the Admin Page IP Filter function, fix bug that can be accessed from the IP address that failed to login to the management page
+* In the Rename Login function, correct the problem that is redirected to the renamed login page from the /wp-signup.php = 1.2.4 =
+* Fix bug that there is a case which can acccess management pages from non login client
-= 1.2.3 =
+* Disabling the several functions when there is no .htaccess write permission = 1.2.3 =
 * Fix bug that you can not reply comments from the dashboard, if the CAPTCHA is enabled
 * Fix bug that the login page is displayed in '/wp-login' even if the Rename Login is enabled